vanducng/datafold-docs/docs/integrations/data_warehouses/content/databricks.md

 ![](../../../../static/img/databricks_new_token.png)

 Then, click **Generate new token**.
-Save the generated token somewhere, we will need it later on.
+Save the generated token somewhere, you'll need it later on.

 ### Retrieve SQL endpoint settings